Devil's Double Next Level: Production

 In 2024, Arya and Santhanam announced the sequel of DD Returns (2023) on 7 July 2024, written and directed by S. Prem Anand.
 The film is produced by Venkat Boyanapalli under his Niharika Entertainment and presented by Arya under his The Show People banner.
 The film was officially announced on 20 January 2025, titled as DD Next Level.
 The film also stars Gautham Vasudev Menon, Selvaraghavan, Geethika Tiwary, Yashika Aannand, Kasthuri Shankar, Nizhalgal Ravi, Maaran and Rajendran in key roles.
 The technical team consists of music composed by OfRo, cinematography by Dipak Kumar Padhy, editing by Bharath Vikraman and art direction by AR Mohan.
-In 28 April 2025, during the trailer announcement, the film's title was revealed to be Devil's Double Next Level.
+On 28 April 2025, during the trailer announcement, the film's title was revealed to be Devil's Double Next Level.

 Filming

-Principal photography began in early-July 2024 and was wrapped on January 2025.
+Principal photography began in early-July 2024 and was wrapped in January 2025.
 On 13 February 2025, it was officially announced that the dubbing process had begun.